Black metal: Politics

 A wide range of political views are found in the black metal scene.
 Black metal is generally not political music and the vast majority of bands do not express political views.
 The genre is seen more as "fantastical escapism", and artists usually see themselves as merely depicting the "macabre nature of the world".
-Ihsahn of Emperor explained: "I see it much more as an atmospheric and emotional thing rather than a political one.
+Ihsahn of Emperor explained:"I see it much more as an atmospheric and emotional thing rather than a political one.
 Hardcore bands can deal with political things; black metal is something else".

 However, some black metal artists promote political ideologies.
 National Socialist black metal (NSBM) promotes neo-Nazi or far-right politics through its lyrics and imagery.
 Like Nazi punk, it is "distinguished only by ideology, not musical character".
 Artists typically meld neo-Nazism with ethnic European paganism; however, a few meld these beliefs with Satanism or occultism.
 Some commentators see it as a natural development of the "black metal worldview".
 Some members of the early Norwegian scene flirted with Nazi imagery, but this was largely for shock value and to provoke.
 Varg Vikernes—who now refers to his ideology as 'Odalism'—is credited with introducing such views into the scene.
-Some NSBM bands support fascist Satanist groups like the Order of Nine Angles.
+Some bands support fascist Satanist groups like the Order of Nine Angles.

 NSBM artists are a small minority within the genre.
 While many black metal fans boycott Neo-Nazi artists, others are indifferent or appreciate the music without supporting the musicians.
 NSBM has been criticized by many prominent and influential black metal artists.
 Some liken Nazism to Christianity by arguing that both are authoritarian, collectivist, and a "herd mentality".
 Olson writes that the shunning of Nazism by some black-metallers "has nothing to do with notions of a 'universal humanity' or a rejection of hate" but that Nazism is shunned "because its hatred is too specific and exclusive".

 Partly in reaction to NSBM, a small number of artists began promoting left-wing politics such as anarchism or Marxism, creating a movement known as "Red and anarchist black metal" (RABM).
 Many artists have a background in anarchist crust punk.
 Artists labelled RABM include Iskra, Panopticon, Skagos, Underdark, Storm of Sedition, Not A Cost, and Black Kronstadt.
 Some others with similar outlook, such as Wolves in the Throne Room, are not overtly political and do not endorse the label.